 If you are well above or below a healthy weight you may have troubles becoming pregnant.
 Babies may be born too small or early for women who are underweight prior to pregnancy.
 Being well above a healthy weight increases your risk of having a baby born with a birth defect, born too early as well as pregnancy and birth complications.

 Men who are above a healthy weight can experience changes in hormone levels, such as lower testosterone.
 This can cause problems getting or keeping an erection as well as lower sperm counts.

-Physical activity contributes to overall health and well being.
-The Canadian Physical Activity Guidelines (external PDF) suggest 150 minutes per week of moderate to vigorous physical activity for adults aged 64 and under.
+Physical activity contributes to overall health and wellbeing.
+The Canadian Physical Activity Guidelines suggest 150 minutes per week of moderate to vigorous physical activity for adults aged 64 and under.
 If you are not already fit, start with 30 minutes each day.
 A 10 minute walk, 3 times per day is all it takes to make it easier to stay active which can continue while you are pregnant.